Reye's syndrome

 Prevention

 Some hospitals and medical facilities screen newborns for fatty acid oxidation disorders to determine which children are at greater risk of developing Reye's syndrome.
-Children with known fatty acid oxidation disorders should not take aspirin or aspirin-containing products.
+It's especially important not to give aspirin or medicines that contain aspirin to children with known fatty acid oxidation disorders.

 Always check the label before you give your child medicine.
 This includes products you buy without a prescription and alternative or herbal remedies.
 Aspirin can show up in some unexpected products such as Alka-Seltzer.